justingreerbbi/Scanner-Monitor/README.md

 ### Using Google Voice Translate Option
 **Note:** Google Translate requires internet connection in order to translate.

-1. Start the application:
+1. Install the required Python packages:
     ```sh
+    pip install -r requirements.txt
+    ```
+2. Start the application:
+    ```sh
     python listen.py
     ```
-2. Follow the on-screen instructions.
+3. Follow the on-screen instructions.
 For demo purposes, use the stream url "https://broadcastify.cdnstream1.com/13705".

+#### Supported Config Options
+- KEYWORDS
+- RECORD_SECONDS
+- OUTPUT_DIRECTORY
+- TRANSCRIBE_ENABLED

 ### Using OpenAI Whisper Translate Option
 Using OpenAI Whisper does not require an internet connection, is more accurate, but does take more time to process.

-1. Start the application:
+1. Run Only Once...
+Requirements
     ```sh
+    pip install -r requirements_whisper.txt
+    ```

+2. Start the application:

+    ```sh
     python listen-whisper.py
     ```
+    **Note**: On your first run with whisper, you will need internet connection.
+The application will download the model and automatically proceed to scanner, recording and transcribing.

-2. Follow the on-screen instructions.
+3. Follow the on-screen instructions.
 For demo purposes, use the stream url "https://broadcastify.cdnstream1.com/13705".

+#### Supported Config Options
+- KEYWORDS
+- RECORD_SECONDS
+- OUTPUT_DIRECTORY
+- TRANSCRIBE_ENABLED
+- WHISPER_MODEL

 ## Config File
 The config file can be used to for easier management.